“I can never do this job. I’m just not skillful enough.”

 A study from the journal Social Cognitive and Affective Neuroscience concluded that self-affirmation activates two brain reward centers: the ventral striatum (VS) and ventromedial prefrontal cortex (VMPFC).
 These areas respond to other pleasurable stimuli, like eating delicious foods or winning a prize.

 Neuroplasticity – the brain’s ability to change and adapt to different life situations – offers some clues to prove and illustrate how affirmations work.
-It can also make affirmations more effective if practiced appropriately.
+And it can also make affirmations more effective if practiced appropriately.

 Creating a mental image of accomplishing something activates some brain areas to help someone experience these situations.
-Thus, regular repetition of affirming statements can encourage the brain to make these positive affirmations as fact until your actions follow.
+Thus, regular repetition of affirming statements can encourage the brain to make these positive affirmations.

 “I can never do this job.
 I’m not good enough.
 I should just resign.”